Piano Auctions April Sale and

 Good to see all six legs and the pedal!
 I do have some more detail pictures.

 Specialist Musical Instrument Auctions

 The firm of Gardiner Houlgate is established at Corsham, near Bath, and is becoming well-known for specialist musical instrument auctions.
-The next sale on Thursday and Friday 13th - 14th March will feature an amazing diversity of over a thousand musical instruments from Fender Stratocasters to hurdy-gurdies.
-The catalogue is well worth browsing - there are some particularly fascinating wind instruments. www.gardinerhoulgate.co.uk
+The sale on Thursday and Friday 13th - 14th March featured an amazing diversity of over a thousand musical instruments from Fender Stratocasters to hurdy-gurdies. www.gardinerhoulgate.co.uk

-But of greatest interest to us is a beautiful and rare Clementi grand piano, number 504, from 1804.
-It is recorded in Leif Sahlqvist's list (see the Clementi Page)
+But of greatest interest to us was a beautiful and rare Clementi grand piano, number 504, from 1804.
+It is recorded in Leif Sahlqvist's list (see the Clementi Page).

 This beautiful instrument was the property of the late Philip Lancashire, keyboard instrument maker.